Manuchar II Jaqeli

-Manuchar II Jaqeli also known as Mustafa Pasha (მანუჩარ II ჯაყელი; b.
-1557 – d.
-1614), of the House of Jaqeli, was prince of Samtskhe (styled with the hereditary title of atabeg) and the pasha of its capital Akhaltsikhe from 1581 to 1607 (de facto only up to 1587).
+Manuchar II Jaqeli (მანუჩარ II ჯაყელი; 1550 – 1614), of the House of Jaqeli, was prince of Samtskhe (styled with the hereditary title of atabeg) and the pasha of its capital Akhaltsikhe from 1581 to 1607 (de facto only up to 1587).
 Later, when he was removed from power by the Ottomans, he fled to Safavid Iran, where he served at the Safavid court until his death, and continued to claim the title of atabeg of Samtskhe.

 Biography

-Manuchar was the son of Kaikhosro II Jaqeli by his wife Dedisimedi, and served as the regent of Samtskhe between 1576 and 1578.
-He was married to a daughter of Simon I of Kartli, named Elene (fl.
-1583–1609).
+Manuchar was the son of Kaikhosro II Jaqeli by his wife Dedisimedi of Mukhrani, and served as the regent of Samtskhe between 1576 and 1578.
+He was married to a daughter of Simon I of Kartli, named Helen.
 During his regency, he sided with the Ottomans.
 Manuchar II was present at the Battle of Çıldır, where he watched the Ottomans win from a nearby mountaintop.
 After the battle ended, Manuchar descended, and handed over the keys of the nearby castles, while at the same time he looked on the thousands of captured men of the combined Safavid-Georgian army being executed on the spot.
 Subsequently, the Ottomans took the rest of Samtskhe, and divided it into eight sanjaks.
 Manuchar II was appointed head of one these sanjaks, that of Khakhuli.

 Later, when the Ottomans found themselves stalled in Kartli due to the fierce resistance of Simon I (Shahnavaz Khan), Manuchar and the rest of his family were brought to Erzurum by Lala Mustafa Pasha.
 There, Manuchar offered the Ottomans his support if they were to take Shirvan, as long as Samtskhe would be kept semi-autonomous.
 The Ottomans however refused, and appointed Manuchar's brother Kvarkvare IV as the new atabeg of Samtskhe.
 Manuchar subsequently travelled to the Ottoman court in Istanbul, converted to Islam, adopted the name Mustafa, and was appointed pasha of Akhaltsikhe in 1579 by the Ottomans, though he was not yet in control of it.
 In 1581, he drove his older brother Qvarqvare IV away, who had been ruling Samtskhe as a puppet of his "imperious" mother Dedisimedi since his father's death in 1573, and ruled eastern Samtskhe as pasha of Childir.

+Manuchar II attended the Battle of Çıldır between Ottomans and Safavids (and fellow Georgians) from a nearby mountaintop during the Ottoman–Safavid War (1578–1590).